primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 **Block Builder** - Refers to builder instance at a protocol level represented by a single address.

-**Builder** - Is the organization that owns Private Keys associated with block builders.
-A single *builder* can own multiple private keys, and thus control multiple block builders.
+**Provider** - Is the organization that owns Private Keys associated with block builders.
+A single *provider* can own multiple private keys, and thus control multiple block builders.

-******Searcher****** - Is the entity that **currently** consumes data from the Primev network and is identified by their address.
+**User** - Is the entity that **currently** consumes data from the Primev network and is identified by their address.

-**Builder Boost** - The name of the client software that sits as a sidecar and allows *Builders* to enable Primev.
+**builder-boost** - The name of the client software that sits as a sidecar module and allows *providers* to enable Primev.

 ## Overview

-The technical motivation of the Primev network is to disseminate metadata about block templates (also known as execution payloads) in realtime and route them to relevant parties; in the current case these are searchers.

-To this end, a key starting point for the system is for builder nodes to ***relay*** templates/execution payloads to to Builder Boost, which Builder Organizations will self-host.
+A key starting point for the system is for provider nodes to ***relay*** block templates/execution payloads to to builder-boost, which providers will self-host.

 <img src={BuilderMods}  alt="primev" width="100%"/>

 <aside>
-Builder Boost is a sidecar that sits within the builders custody.
-Therefore, no raw templates are ever revealed to the Primev network.
+builder-boost is a sidecar module that sits within the providers' custody.
+Therefore, no raw block templates are ever revealed to the Primev network, avoiding MEV theft attack surfaces.

 </aside>

 <aside>
-🤝 There are some light trust-assumptions made with regards to the Builders.
-The address that a builder presents for itself, is assumed to be in it’s control.
+🤝 There are some light trust-assumptions made with regards to providers.
+The block builder address that a provider presents is assumed to be in its control.

 </aside>